Toronto International Film Festival 2018 Scorecard

 Critics Consensus: Brutally powerful and brilliantly filmed, Donbass illustrates man's inhumanity with visceral effectiveness.

-Synopsis: In the Donbass region of Eastern Ukraine, mid-2010s: a hybrid war takes place, involving an open armed conflict alongside killings...
-[More]
+Synopsis: In the Donbass region of Eastern Ukraine, mid-2010s: a hybrid war takes place, involving an open armed conflict alongside killings [More]

-Directed By: Sergey Loznitsa
+Directed By: Sergei Loznitsa

 #186